pal03377/master-thesis/thesis.typ

 === Results
 // Note: Summarize the most interesting results of your evaluation (without interpretation).
 Additional results can be put into the appendix.
-@feedbackOverviewTable shows an overview of the feedback suggestions provided by ThemisML (on the randomly chosen submissions we tested it on) and the feedback provided by tutors (on all submissions) for the three exercises we tested ThemisML on.
+@feedbackOverviewTable shows an overview of the number of feedback suggestions provided by ThemisML (on the randomly chosen submissions we tested it on) and the feedback provided by tutors (on all submissions) for the three exercises we tested ThemisML on.
 Tutors consistently provided more feedback than ThemisML would provide suggestions.

-We will share our subjective findings in @realWorldFindings.
+We will discuss our subjective findings in detail in @realWorldDiscussions.

 #figure(
   table(